cormas/cormas/README.md

 	load.
 ```
 All packages load into the Cormas-* package names.
 (There is from time to time, [loading errors with github](https://github.com/cormas/cormas/issues/101).
 If it happens, just close the error window and reexecute the Metacello expression).

-If you want to contribute code to CORMAS, this is better to follow the contributing guide: [Contributing](https://github.com/cormas/cormas/blob/master/CONTRIBUTING.md)

 ## How to install with Command Line interface (CLI)